 Ashwini K. Srivastava*, Sharad S. Upadhyay, Chaitali R. Rawool, Ninad S. Punde and Anuja S. Rajpurohit Pages 249 - 276 ( 28 )

-Background: Electroanalytical techniques play a very important role in the area of medicinal, clinical as well as pharmaceutical research.
+Background: Electroanalytical techniques play a very important role in the areas of medicinal, clinical as well as pharmaceutical research.
 Amongst these techniques, the voltammetric methods for the determination of drugs using nanomaterials based chemically modified electrodes (CMEs) have received enormous attention in recent years.
 This is due to the sensitivity and selectivity they provide on qualitative as well as quantitative aspects of the electroactive analyte under study.
 The aim of the present review was to discuss the work on nanomaterials based CMEs for the analysis of drugs covering the period from 2000 to present employing various voltammetric techniques for different classes of the drugs.

 Results: Various nanomaterials including carbon nanotubes, graphene, carbon nanofibers, quantum dots, metal/metal oxide nanoparticles, polymer based nanocomposites have been used by researchers for the development of CMEs over a period of time.
 The large surface area to volume ratio, high conductivity, electrocatalytic activity and biocompatibility make them ideal modifiers where they produce synergistic effect which helps in trace level determination of pharmaceutical, biomedical and medicinal compounds.
 In addition, macrocyclic compounds as chiral selectors have been used for the determination of enantiomeric drugs where one of the isomers captured in the cavities of chiral selector shows stronger binding interaction for one of the enantiomorphs.